The Last Spritz

 AmouageEDP

-Raspberry, rose, peony, vanilla.
+Ginger, rose water, vanilla, cacao.
 The Amouage that doesn't ask anything of you.

 Love Delight

-The composition is playful without being juvenile, fruit-forward without going synthetic.
+The composition is playful without being juvenile, gourmand-warm without going synthetic.
 Amouage longevity does the heavy lifting: a few sprays carry through the day with sillage that stays present without dominating.
 If you want to try Amouage but worry the brand is too heavy or formal, this is the one.
-Expensive at $320–$420, but the rare niche raspberry-rose that doesn't smell like everything else.
+Expensive at $320–$420, but the rare niche gourmand-floral that doesn't smell like everything else.
 See the full breakdown.

 Best Understated Niche